milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

           (println "schema creation resp" resp))))))
 ```

-here we guard schema creation with the successful database creation because if creation fails then the db is already created and schema is already created
+Here we guard schema creation with the successful database creation because if creation fails then the db is already created and schema is already created.

-delete the db and evaluate setup-db again. if something fails remember to send the whole file to the repl or send the newly created parts to the repl individually with inline evaluation so every definition is visible for newly created functions
+Delete the db and evaluate setup-db again.
+If something fails remember to send the whole file to the repl or send the newly created parts to the repl individually with inline evaluation so every definition is visible for newly created functions.

-no we are ready to fill up the database. create a test-data structure
+Now we are ready to fill up the database.
+Create a test-data structure.

 ```
 (def test-data